ipfabric/docs/docs/releases/ip_fabric_v4.md

 # IP Fabric v4.x.x

-!!! warning "Clearing Cache Memory"
+!!! warning "Clearing Browser Cache"

-    Please force refresh your browser cache after an upgrade!
+    Please force refresh your browser cache after an upgrade.
 Depending on your operating system all you need to do is the following key
     combination:

       - Windows: CTRL + F5
       - Mac/Apple: Apple + R or command + R
-      - Linux: F5
+      - Linux: CTRL + F5

 ## 4.3.5+1 (9th March 2022)